About Natalie

 - an eight-year funder’s change effort with state-level higher education institutions to reduce the graduation gap for underrepresented students in multiple states

 In early 2018, Natalie desired to change how she engaged in evaluation.
-After years of reading books on positive psychology and learning environments, she launched Rooted-Growth to increase her use of participatory approaches in evaluation, center learning, and incorporate social justice principles learned during her Master’s.
+After years of reading books on positive psychology and learning environments, she launched Rooted-Growth to increase her use of participatory approaches in evaluation, center learning, and incorporate theory.
 Utility is a core value, as she discovered that organizations spend thousands of dollars on program evaluations, which they hardly use effectively.
 Her cross-cultural and global experiences have taught her that there are different interpretations of data, all of which can help identify the truths behind it.
 Rooted-Growth moves past a report that sits idly on a desk.
 Engage your stakeholders’ voices and use findings to help you learn, grow, and make sustainable changes.
+Rooted-Growth tends to work with organizations in education and prevention science.
+Her PhD in Education from Colorado State University focuses on youth development, measurement, and education.